 The new HVAC equipment, including wiring, is being installed throughout the building.
 A contractor continues cutting holes through the stone walls for new individual room units to be installed.
 With a variable schedule of events now possible as we are opening our facilities once again following COVID, work is being done in stages to minimize the impact for guests.
 The bookstore and upper conference room require larger, more complex systems, and installation there should take 2-3 weeks.
 Finally, the old chiller will be removed and a new designated outside air system (D.O.A.S) will be set in its place.
 This unit will supply the required amount of conditioned outside air to all levels of the building by way of a new duct system, allowing for cleaner air and improved comfort.

-Click below on IMPACT STATEMENTS for more information about the collaborative effort to advance the ministries of
+Click below on ONGOING PROJECTS for more information about the collaborative effort to advance the ministries of

 Subiaco Abbey and Academy as we go ONWARD TOGETHER.